0xdead-babe/0xdead-babe.github.io/index.md

 ![](images/password_auth.png)
 No any public key , blah blah error instead prompts for password.
 So we are good to go.

 but we have no credentials (SPOILER ALERT - WE HAVE).
 If we look at the repo we cloned earlier we have `traffic.pcapng` file.
-I didn't bother to load it on wireshark(Yeah i loaded at it and scrolled for hours), instead i used the `strings` to see if we can get any thing.
+I didn't bother to load it on wireshark(Yeah i loaded it on wireshark and scrolled for hours), instead i used the `strings` to see if we can get any thing.

 ```bash
 strings traffic.pcapng | grep -i bugv